byu-cpe/ecen520_student/ddr/ip/ip.md

 The generic example design includes the testbench file `./example_design/mig_7series_0_ex/imports/sim_tb_top.v`.
 This testbench has been adapted for the Nexys4 DDR board and is provided as the file [`example_nexys4_top_tb.v`](./example_nexys4_top_tb.v).
-This testbench is written in verilog so it has less features than a systemverilog testbench.
+This testbench is written in verilog so it has less features than a SystemVerilog testbench.
 The testbench includes the following features:
 * It generates the top-level 100 MHz clock
 * It generates a reset signal